Regiment: United States Marine Corps

 The historical background of the use of regiments in the United States Marine Corps (USMC) is contained within USMC: A Complete History and a summary of that information follows:

-Before 1913, since the American Revolution, it was common practice for Marine detachments (both ship-based, and shore-based) to be combined to form provisional units.
-Most often these formations took the form of provisional battalions, but on occasion would become provisional regiments, provisional brigades, or rarely (especially when combined with Navy personnel) naval infantry brigades.
-These organizations were intentionally temporary as the Marine Corps did not usually maintain standing forces larger than company size, but rather created "task units" on an "as needed" basis.
+From the American Revolution until 1913 it was common practice for USMC detachments (both ship-based, and shore-based) to be combined to form provisional units.
+Most often these formations took the form of provisional battalions, but on occasion became provisional regiments, provisional brigades, or rarely (especially when combined with Navy personnel) naval infantry brigades.
+These organizations were intentionally temporary as the USMC did not usually maintain standing forces larger than company size, but rather created "task units" on an "as needed" basis.

 While provisional regiments, designated variously as the 1st through 4th Regiments, had been formed for expeditionary operations in Panama (1895) and Philippines (1899), the lineage of modern USMC regiments began in 1913 with the creation of the 1st and 2nd Advanced Base Force Regiments.
-These two regiments, (currently the 2nd and 1st Marines, respectively), along with the numerical forbearers of the 3rd and 4th Marines, (formed in 1914 for the short-lived Tampico Affair with Mexico, involving the occupation of Veracruz, Mexico), are the pre-World War I antecedents to the several regiments of the modern U.S. Marine Corps.
+These two regiments, (currently the 2nd and 1st Marines, respectively), along with the numerical forebears of the 3rd and 4th Marines, (formed in 1914 for the short-lived Tampico Affair with Mexico, involving the occupation of Veracruz), are the pre-World War I antecedents to the several regiments of the modern USMC.

-Beginning in World War I, with the U.S. Marine Corps' participation with the U.S. Army in the American Expeditionary Force, in which the 5th and 6th Marines (along with the 6th Machine Gun Battalion) formed the 4th Marine Brigade of the U.S. Army 2nd Division, the Corps began organizing larger standing forces.
-World War I era USMC units mirrored equivalent U.S. Army units by employing the "square division" organizational plan in forming its regiments and brigades.
+Beginning in World War I, with the USMC's participation with the U.S. Army in the American Expeditionary Force, in which the 5th and 6th Marines (along with the 6th Machine Gun Battalion) formed the 4th Marine Brigade of the U.S. Army 2nd Division, the USMC began organizing larger standing forces.
+World War I–era USMC units mirrored equivalent U.S. Army units by employing the "square division" organizational plan in forming its regiments and brigades.

-During the Second World War, the Marine Corps organized its regiments and divisions under the "triangular division" model developed by the Army in 1939.
+During the Second World War, the USMC organized its regiments and divisions under the "triangular division" model developed by the Army in 1939.
 Modern USMC regiments and divisions continue to be organized using a triangular model very similar to the WWII version, with slight variations to adapt to modern weapons, equipment, and enlisted rank structure.

 Current Marine infantry, field artillery, and combat logistics battalions are organized into regiments, commanded by a colonel.
-Marine infantry and field artillery regiments are sequentially numbered and are referred to generically as "Marines" or "Marine Regiment," as in 1st Marines (an infantry regiment) or 12th Marine Regiment (a field artillery regiment).
-Marine infantry regiments consist of a regimental Headquarters and Service Company (H&S Co) and three identical infantry battalions.
-Marine field artillery regiments consist of a regimental Headquarters and Service Battery (H&S Bttry), a Target Acquisition Battery, and from two to four field artillery battalions.
+Marine infantry and field artillery regiments are sequentially numbered and are referred to generically as "nth Marines" or "nth Marine Regiment", as in 1st Marines (an infantry regiment) or 12th Marine Regiment (a field artillery regiment).
+Marine infantry regiments consist of a regimental headquarters and service company (H&S Co) and three identical infantry battalions.
+Marine field artillery regiments consist of a regimental headquarters and service battery (H&S Bttry), a target acquisition battery, and from two to four field artillery battalions.